Fresh Blood (Supernatural): Guest stars

 "Fresh Blood" featured the final guest appearance by Sterling K. Brown as the vampire hunter Gordon Walker.
 The character's story arc for the season was intended to be longer, but Brown's commitments to the Lifetime Television series Army Wives limited his return to only two appearances.
 The episode was "really hard" for the actor; though he was fine with the character dying, the idea of Gordon turning an innocent girl into a vampire was "horrific" to him.
 Although Gordon's actions in previous episodes were questionable, Brown had always believed the character to be "ultimately good".
 On this change, Brown commented, "His endgame is to kill Sam, and anyone else who has to experience detrimental effects because of that is not a concern of his.
 That was tough for me to process and get on board with."
 However, series creator Eric Kripke reasoned that the character was now a monster and should follow his instincts instead of logic.
 The writer of "Fresh Blood", Sera Gamble, also penned Gordon's initial episode and helped Kripke conceptualize the character.
 She felt that she "lucked out" in being able to write the character's final appearance, and found there to be "something so satisfying about turning him into a vampire and chopping his head off with a razor wire".
+Brown said that "My most favorite [onscreen death] was on Supernatural, where I became a vampire hunter... but then I got bit by a vampire and so I had to die by being beheaded.
+That was a good time.
+That was fun."